DarshiL-Sharma/USA-State-Game/README.md

 # USA-State-Game
 An interactive Python OOP project using pandas 📊 and turtle graphics 🐢.
 Guess U.S. states, and correct answers appear on the map!
 Tracks progress, blends data handling with visualization, and showcases fun learning + coding skills. 🚀
+An interactive Python project built with OOP principles, using pandas 📊 for data handling and turtle graphics 🐢 for visualization.
+Players guess U.S. states, and correct answers appear on the map at their exact coordinates.
+The game tracks progress, blends learning with fun, and demonstrates how Python can combine data analysis with graphical output. 🚀 Future upgrades may include scoring ⭐, hints 💡, and difficulty levels 🎯, making it both educational and entertaining!